JuliaLang/julia/doc/src/manual/style-guide.md

 ## Avoid writing overly-specific types

-Code should be as generic as possible.
+The code should be as generic as possible.
 Instead of writing:

 ```julia
 Complex{Float64}(x)